 In 2014, San Francisco committed to Vision Zero, with the goal of ending all traffic fatalities caused by motor vehicles within the city by 2024.

-In 2014, San Francisco was found to have the highest quality of living of any U.S. city, according to a global survey.
+In 2014, a quality of life survey of global cities indicated that San Francisco had the highest quality of living of any U.S. city.

-In 2014, the San Francisco 49ers moved approximately 50 miles south to Santa Clara.
+In 2014, the San Francisco 49ers moved approximately 50 miles south to Santa Clara, and began playing its home games at Levi's Stadium.

-In the first six months of 2015 there were 25 murders compared to 14 in the first six months of 2014.
+In the first six months of 2015, San Francisco saw 25 murders, compared to 14 in the first six months of 2014.

 In 2015, CNBC began broadcasting from One Market Plaza in San Francisco.

-In the first six months of 2015 there were 25 murders compared to 14 in the first six months of 2014.
+In the first six months of 2015, San Francisco saw 25 murders, compared to 14 in the first six months of 2014.

-On May 14, 2016, the San Francisco Museum of Modern Art (SFMOMA) reopened with an addition designed by Snøhetta that has doubled the museum's size.
+On May 14, 2016, the San Francisco Museum of Modern Art (SFMOMA) reopened after renovation and expansion, featuring an addition designed by Snøhetta that doubled the museum's size.

 By 2016, San Francisco was rated low by small businesses in a Business Friendliness Survey.

-In 2016, approximately 27% of workers in San Francisco were employed in professional business services; 14% in leisure and hospitality; 13% in government services; 12% in education and health care; 11% in trade, transportation, and utilities; and 8% in financial activities.
+In 2016, approximately 27% of San Francisco workers were employed in professional business services; 14% in leisure and hospitality; 13% in government services; 12% in education and health care; 11% in trade, transportation, and utilities; and 8% in financial activities.

 In 2016–17, San Francisco's spending to service the growing population homelessness crisis jumped by $241 million to total $275 million.